How to Build a Test Automation Strategy

 The time it takes from when a tester is notified of a failing test case until the fix is described, understood, and accepted in the development backlog, is usually much longer than teams anticipate.
 Having a well-defined process for this can save a lot of time and frustration for a development team.

-Finally, once you’ve made a draft of a test automation strategy, make sure to have it reviewed and approved by all members of the involved development team.
+Finally, once you’ve made a draft of a test automation strategy, make sure to have it reviewed and approved by relevant stakeholders in the development team.

 Foster a culture of continuous learning and improvement by embracing feedback from stakeholders, peers, and team members.
 Lessons learned during software automation should be captured and documented for future reference.
 Continuously enhance your test automation strategy based on these insights.